Alignak-monitoring-contrib/alignak-demo/README.rst

     # Use Alignak backend to add a Graphite instance
     alignak-backend-cli -v add -t graphite --data=example_graphite_statsd.json graphite_demo

 You can edit the *example_*.json* provided files to include your own Graphite / Grafana (or InfluxDB) parameters.
 For more information see the `Alignak backend documentation <http://alignak-backend.readthedocs.io/en/develop/api.html#timeseries-databases>`_.

-It will be mandatory to update the Grafana configuration with your own Grafana API key else the backend will not be able to create the Grafana dashboards and panels automatically?
+**Warning**: It will be mandatory to update the Grafana configuration with your own Grafana API key else the backend will not be able to create the Grafana dashboards and panels automatically!

 **Note**: `alignak-backend-cli` is coming with the installation of the Alignak backend client.